angusdewer/dephaze-protocol/README.md

 ### Overview

-The Dephaze Protocol describes a **goal-directed, non-local, and evolutionary model of reality**.
-It posits that the universe is not a random process but the unfolding of a phase-field (`Ψ`).
+The Dephaze Protocol describes a **goal-directed, non-local, and self-regulating model of reality**.
+It posits that the universe is not a random process but the unfolding of a universal phase-field (`Ψ`).
 This field is projected from a fixed informational singularity (`Ψ_b`) toward a self-generated, neural target (the `Imago`).

 The entire dynamic is governed by a single, fundamental referendum: **`Ξ > ?
 1`**.
-This equation asks whether the life-bearing, coherence-building broadcast (`I_DNA`) is stronger than the universe's inherent static, inertial resistance.
+This equation is not merely a question; it is an active feedback mechanism that asks whether the life-bearing, coherence-building broadcast (`I_DNA`) is stronger than the universe's inherent static, inertial resistance.
+Based on the outcome, the system continuously adapts its own parameters to maintain a stable, "live" state on the edge of chaos.

-This framework treats time as an emergent property of the field's inertial deceleration, not a fundamental dimension.
-It defines the fabric of space as a non-local `Z-Field` that provides the medium for both creative unfolding (`φ³`) and static resistance (`φ⁻³`).
+This framework treats time as an emergent property of the field's inertial deceleration and space as a non-local `Z-Field`—the medium for both creative unfolding (`φ³`) and static resistance (`φ⁻³`).

 ---

 ## The Core Dynamics

-The system's evolution can be understood on two levels: a compact, conceptual equation and the unfolded master equation.
+The system's evolution is governed by a single, universal adaptive equation.

-### The Compact Equation
+### The Compact Equation (The Ξ Feedback Control)

-This formula captures the essence of the cosmic referendum:
+This formula is the system's homeostatic sensor, gauging the ratio of coherence to static resistance:

 `Ξ = (I_DNA ⋅ φ³) / φ⁻³`